BranchBit/AuditLogBundle/README.md

-AuditLogBundle is a simple bundle wich provides you with a service wich you can use to log stuff to the database.
+AuditLogBundle is a simple bundle which provides you with a service which you can use to log stuff to the database.

 Sort of like monolog, but using the db instead.